Here are some important questions when choosing a Roofer.

 A: Your insurance company is responsible for paying the appropriate market value for the same type/quality roof that you currently have.

-At Buford Roofing & Construction, our experienced representatives may request your insurance settlement paperwork to make sure that the adjuster has included all the damaged property, and has paid you accordingly.
-Buford Roofing & Construction representatives will go over your estimate thoroughly with you, line by line, to answer any questions you may have.
+At Buford General Contractors, our experienced representatives may request your insurance settlement paperwork to make sure that the adjuster has included all the damaged property, and has paid you accordingly.
+Buford General Contractors representatives will go over your estimate thoroughly with you, line by line, to answer any questions you may have.
 Remember: The lowest bidder does not mean quality workmanship or the “best deal.”
 Most often, you truly do get what you pay for, and, down the road, if your roof begins to have issues and your roofing contractor is nowhere to be found, how will you feel?
 Happily, this can be avoided by choosing the right contractor.

 Q: Can you help me with the insurance claim process?

 A: Yes.
-At Buford Roofing & Construction, we believe it is our job to help educate the homeowner, and to assist with every detail of the roof replacement process, so there are no surprises or delays.
+At Buford General Contractors, we believe it is our job to help educate the homeowner, and to assist with every detail of the roof replacement process, so there are no surprises or delays.

 You have choices, and we explain them to you so that you fully understand your options, and make the best, most informed choice possible for you and your family.
-Each person on our staff is an INSURANCE ADJUSTER as well.
-We can help you understand the claims process step by step.
+We can also help you understand the claims process step by step.